Alasdair Mac Mhaighstir Alasdair.

 slide show in .pdf format, created by Camille Dressler.

-of whose book of poems, Orain le Raoghall Donullach,
+book of poems, Orain le Raoghall Donullach, only seven copies

 Gordon Barr, and Meg Bateman at Sabhal Mor Ostaig, are collaborating

 to translate these poems, and the first of these can be downloaded by